getcommitapp/commit/docs/software-requirements-specification.md

 - Mobile app: Expo EAS builds with two channels: development and production.
 App Store/Play Store distribution is out of scope for MVP; internal distribution only (TestFlight/Android internal testing).
-- Environments: development and production only, with separate Cloudflare projects and isolated resources.
+- Environments: development, preview, and production with separate Cloudflare projects or namespaces and isolated resources.
 - Secrets/configuration: managed via Cloudflare project settings, and EAS secrets.
   Stripe runs in Test mode for development and Live mode for production.